AdsGames/AdsGamesFrontend/README.md

     After building your application in step 3, you're ready to publish your app and go online!

     ```bash
-    # using npm
-    npm run deploy

-    # using yarn
     yarn deploy
     ```